-At 16, students can study for 2 years to earn the Bachillerato certificate.
+From age 16, students study for 2 years to earn their certificate of upper secondary education in Spain.
+This stage of education in Spain is know as Bachillerato.
 It is roughly equivalent to UK ‘A’ Levels.
 This is the certificate needed to go to university although students will also have to sit an entrance exam (Prueba de Acceso a la Universidad or the ‘Selectividad’).

 - Natural and health sciences

 Nine subjects are studied in total, with the yearly exam results of each subject aggregated to provide an overall mark up to 10.

 A pass at Bachillerato will allow a student to take university entrance examinations – Selectividad.

 To undertake the state-supervised Selectivad, the student will take 7–8 examinations over three days that mimic their Bachillerato examinations.
 Then they will be provided with an aggregate score up to 10 (like the Bachillerato system).
 This will be combined with their Bachillerato score to provide the overall university grade – although the Bachillerato exam results will account for 60% of their final aggregate mark and their Selectividad 40%.
 The final grade will define what they can study at university.